patflynngithub/mock-kafka-pipeline/README.md

 ## <u>Commands</u>

 ### Build Apache Kafka image and create a container that automatically runs Apache Kafka
-If you've already issued the below docker (pipeline) image/container build/run commands on your system, then you may first need to clean up your Docker environment:
+If you've already issued the below docker (pipeline) build/run commands for this project on your system, then you may first need to clean up your Docker environment:

 $ docker stop pipeline_container
 $ docker rm pipeline_container